 • Recognized by the President’s Higher Education Community Service Honor Roll for its commitment to community service and service learning

 • More than 35% of the incoming freshman class are student-athletes.

 • 21 men’s and women’s athletic teams

 • 18–20 average class size

-• 96% of respondents from a survey of the Class of 2011 were either employed, continuing their education in graduate school, or performing full-time service within one year of graduation.
+• 96% of respondents from a survey of the Class of 2015 were either employed or continuing their education in graduate school within six months of graduation.

-• 82% of students receive some form of merit- and/or need-based aid: otterbein.edu/scholarships.
+• 99% of Otterbein freshmen receive some form of merit and/or need-based aid: otterbein.edu/scholarships.